muratk5n/thirdwave/en/README.md

 ---

 Representation is out of whack..
-Culture Codes matter more (which is Protestan for US), so all of these ppl are 'merican, but to the extent their religion effects political choices, the balance is out of whack.
+Culture Codes matter more (which is Protestan for US), the judges are 'merican culturally, but to the extent their religion effects political choices, the balance is out of whack.

 Gallup: "22% of the adult population [in US] identifies as Catholic, as opposed to the 67% Catholic representation on the [Supreme Court]"